Unity Networking HLAPI

 Step 1: Dissonance Comms Object⚓︎

 Dissonance runs mostly from a single game object, which should be placed somewhere near the root of your scene.
-This object contains the main "Dissonance Comms" behavior, together with the UNet HLAPI networking script.
+This object contains the main "Dissonance Comms" behaviour, together with the UNet HLAPI networking script.

 To place the default Dissonance object into your scene, drag and drop the